-In this article, we will discuss the reasons behind SQL database corruption and how you can resolve these errors with common ways to repair MDF files.
+In this article, we will discuss the reasons behind SQL database corruption and how you can resolve these errors with standard ways to repair MDF files.

-MDF files of SQL database are prone to many corruption errors.
-And there can be many reasons for the corruption of MDF files, such as hardware faults, issues with disks, subsystems, drivers, controllers, CPU, or memory module.
-Some of the major reasons behind the MDF file errors are:
+MDF files of SQL databases are prone to many corruption errors.
+There can be many reasons for the corruption of MDF files, such as hardware faults, issues with disks, subsystems, drivers, controllers, CPU, or memory module.
+Some of the primary reasons behind the MDF file errors are:

 When the MDF file becomes corrupt, it makes the SQL database inaccessible.

-Besides, users also face a variety of error messages when the MDF gets corrupt.
+Besides, users also face a variety of error messages when the MDF gets corrupted.

 Some of the common error messages displayed when the MDF files are corrupt include:

-These errors need to be resolved as soon as possible; else it could lead to major corruption errors.
+These errors need to be resolved as soon as possible; otherwise they could lead to major corruption errors.

-It is quiet easy to repair the damaged MDF files.
-You can either chose to restore the MDF files from the last backup that your system had carried out or chose to execute the inbuilt DBCC CHECKDB command.
-Though it is easy to restore data from backup, backups may not be up-to-date always.
+It is quite easy to repair damaged MDF files.
+You can either chose to restore the MDF files from the last backup that your system had carried out or execute the inbuilt DBCC CHECKDB command.
+Though it is easy to restore data from a backup, backups may not always be up-to-date.
 So, it is always recommended to fix the corruption issues using DBCC CHECKDB command.
-And if the repair process is not a complete success, one can rely on professional MDF recovery tools too.
-We will discuss both the methods here.
+And if the repair process is not a complete success, one can rely on professional MDF recovery tools.
+We will discuss both methods here.

-DBCC commands or Database Console Commands (in Transact-SQL) help to check the physical and logical consistency of a Microsoft SQL Server database, and also to fix existing issues.
-The DBCC CHECKDB command performs functions of three commands, namely DBCC CHECKALLOC, DBCC CHECKCATALOG and DBCC CHECKTABLE, thus avoiding the need to run these commands one by one.
+DBCC commands or Database Console Commands (in Transact-SQL) help check the physical and logical consistency of a Microsoft SQL Server database and fix existing issues.
+The DBCC CHECKDB command performs functions of three commands, namely DBCC CHECKALLOC, DBCC CHECKCATALOG, and DBCC CHECKTABLE, thus avoiding the need to run these commands one by one.

 DBCC CHECKDB